Ari-Ario/calculator/README.md

 # calculator
-A simple Calculator in Kivy code.
+A simple Calculator in Kivy-Python code.
 Diffrent calculators in design and in functionality.